De honesta voluptate et valetudine

 Written by Platina between 1465 and 1466, De honesta voluptate et valetudine was the first cookbook to ever be published on a mass scale.
-Many versions were distributed during the Renaissance period both in the original Latin, numerous European languages, and vernaculars.
-The book saw a diffusion across the European continent and is considered a kitchen manual highlighting the pleasure of eating through the acquisition and preparation of ingredients.
-By these measures, the book had a broad reach across audiences; it was originally intended to inform the choices of cooks in the houses of elites but translations into the vernacular did all the work to reach those in the middle class who were looking to inform themselves on the cuisine of the time.
+Many versions were distributed during the Renaissance period, both in the original Latin and numerous European languages and vernaculars.
+The book saw diffusion across the European continent and is considered a kitchen manual, highlighting the pleasure of eating through the acquisition and preparation of ingredients.
+By these measures, the book had a broad reach across audiences; it was originally intended to inform the choices of cooks in the houses of elites, but translations into the vernacular did all the work to reach those in the middle class who were looking to inform themselves on the cuisine of the time.

-Platina composed his work in a complex structure of ten books with recipes that have now been primarily attributed to the work of his contemporary and highly regarded Renaissance chef Maestro Martino da Como.
+Platina composed his work in a complex structure of ten books with recipes that have now been primarily attributed to the work of his contemporary and highly regarded Renaissance chef, Maestro Martino da Como.
 The work consists of original recipes that were based on traditional practices and combined techniques from the medieval period with new Arabic and Catalan flavors.
 Unlike prior works, Platina paid close attention to the process of cooking; he included cooking times based on the hour system, observations to determine progression through a recipe (color, consistency, etc.), and discussed aspects of the ingredients to be used.
 The books are arranged to suggest the order in which the provided recipes should be served at a dinner.
 He combines his technical instruction with anecdotes, notes on eating habits, and tips related to the recipes he presents.
 In the first chapters, emphasis is placed on the elements, the seasons, and the bodily humor offering a basis for comments in regards to how the recipes he included are expected to impact the body.
-Platina includes recipes for meats, vegetables, herbals, soups, fruit dishes, sauces, and desserts among other commentaries on ingredient selection.
+Platina includes recipes for meats, vegetables, herbals, soups, fruit dishes, sauces, and desserts, among other commentaries on ingredient selection.
 Platina presented cooking as an esthetical experience and a mode of not only providing sustenance but also enjoyment to the consumer.
-Yet, Platina’s work does highlight that pleasure from food is different from gluttony and rather is linked to temperance and the desire for increased health.
+Yet, Platina's work does highlight that pleasure from food is different from gluttony and is rather linked to temperance and the desire for increased health.